MrakDun-desu/BlockstackerDocs/Used-terms.md

 ## Persistent data path
-Persistent data path is where Unity (in which BlockStacker-desu is developed in) stores your local data.
-Here is a table on where you can find this on different operating systems.
+Persistent data path is where Blockstacker-desu stores your local data.
+Here is a table where you can find this on different operating systems.
 Taken from [Unity docs](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).

 | Operating system | Persistent data path                                           |
 | :--------------- | :------------------------------------------------------------- |